Let me be honest with you, growing up, gym and fitness weren’t for me.

 I didn’t lose the weight by going to the gym, I became active by going out and clubbing, I would dance for 4 hours non-stop, cutting out the pints and I reduced the amount of junk food that I was eating, I was lucky the weight just dropped off.

-A few years later I had moved to Brighton, I wasn’t dancing/ clubbing as much, I liked being slim so I joined the gym.
+A few years later I had moved to Brighton, I wasn’t dancing/ clubbing as much, I liked being in good health so I joined the gym.

-I found gym life hard, I didn’t know what I was doing, I was intimidated by my peers, so I mainly did cardio.
+I found gym life hard, I didn’t know what I was doing, I was intimidated by my peers in the weights room, so I mainly did cardio.

 If I did weights, I never felt I was doing it right, I would also move the pin a few stacks down on the resistance machines to make it look I was lifting heavier (Remember we all have to start somewhere).